ClarenceRuth/badge-mini-app/README.md

 - Documenting required environment variables if they are introduced.
 - Adding screenshots or examples when the user interface is available.
 - Recording deployment or release steps if they become part of the workflow.

+## License

+No license information is provided in this README.

+Check the repository for a license file or add one if needed.